 In January 2011, we and Boehringer Ingelheim entered into a global agreement to jointly develop and commercialize a portfolio of diabetes compounds.
 Included are Boehringer Ingelheim's two oral diabetes agents, linagliptin and empagliflozin.
-Subsequently in 2011, linagliptin was approved and launched in the U.S. (trade name Tradjenta[®]), Japan (trade name Trazenta[TM]), Europe (trade name Trajenta[®]), and other countries.
+Subsequently in 2011, linagliptin was approved and launched in the U.S. (trade name Tradjenta®), Japan (trade name TrazentaTM), Europe (trade name Trajenta®), and other countries.
 Empagliflozin is currently under regulatory review in the U.S. and Europe.
-Also included in the agreement is our new insulin glargine product, which began Phase III clinical testing in the second half of 2011, and an option granted to Boehringer Ingelheim to co-develop and co-commercialize our anti-TGF-beta monoclonal antibody, which is currently in Phase II clinical testing.
-Under the terms of the global agreement, we made an initial one-time payment to Boehringer Ingelheim of \$388.0 million and recorded an acquired in-process research and development (IPR&D) charge, which was included as expense in the first quarter of 2011 and is deductible for tax purposes.
+Also included in the agreement is our new insulin glargine product, which was submitted for regulatory review in Europe in June 2013, and an option granted to Boehringer Ingelheim to co-develop and co-commercialize our anti-TGF-beta monoclonal antibody, which is currently in Phase II clinical testing.
+Under the terms of the global agreement, we made an initial one-time payment to Boehringer Ingelheim of \$388.0 million and recorded an acquired in-process research and development (IPR&D) charge, which was included as expense in the first quarter of 2011 and was deductible for tax purposes.

 In connection with the approval of linagliptin in the U.S., Japan, and Europe, in 2011 we paid \$478.7 million in success-based regulatory milestones, all of which were capitalized as intangible assets and are being amortized to cost of sales.
 We incurred milestone-related expenses of \$92.2 million in connection with regulatory submissions for empagliflozin in the U.S. and Europe during the first quarter of 2013.
 These regulatory submission milestones were recorded as research and development expenses.
 We may also pay up to 228.8 million euro in additional regulatory milestones for empagliflozin.
-We will be eligible to receive up to a total of \$300.0 million in success-based regulatory milestones on our new insulin glargine product.
+In the future, we will be eligible to receive \$290.0 million in success-based regulatory milestones on our new insulin glargine product.
 Should Boehringer Ingelheim elect to opt in to the Phase III development and potential commercialization of the anti-TGF-beta monoclonal antibody, we would be eligible for up to \$525.0 million in opt-in and success-based regulatory milestone payments.
 The companies share ongoing development costs equally.
 The companies also share in the commercialization costs and gross margin for any product resulting from the collaboration that receives regulatory approval.
 We record our portion of the gross margin as collaboration and other revenue, and we record our portion of the commercialization costs as marketing, selling, and administrative expense.
 Each company will also be entitled to potential performance payments on sales of the molecules they contribute to the collaboration.
-Revenue related to this collaboration was \$42.6 million and \$12.9 million for the three months ended March 31, 2013 and 2012, respectively.
+Revenue related to this collaboration was \$54.8 million and \$13.1 million for the quarters ended June 30, 2013 and 2012, respectively.